 Click here to read the Community Snapshot report, which establishes a framework for our work on Western, and lays the foundation for the future of the Welcome to Western project.

 We have assembled a Community Advisory Committee of local leaders to help provide project guidance.
 We hosted a Community Open-House on October 17th, and the first Design Workshop on November 8th, and received diverse feedback about Western's strengths and challenges.
-On December 20th we hosted a second public design workshop to collect community feedback and input on design proposals, and we will be sharing the final design proposal in February, 2018 - stay tuned!
+On December 20th we hosted a second public design workshop to collect community feedback and input on design proposals, and we shared the design proposal at KYCC's Tree Planting Event on February 3, 2018.

 Like the Welcome to Western project on Facebook to stay up to date on project events!

 Welcome to Western is a Great Streets project sponsored by Mayor Eric Garcetti and made possible by Councilmember David Ryu and Council President Herb Wesson in partnership with LA-Más and the Koreatown Youth & Community Center (KYCC).